imalokagrawal/python-webapp-django/Readme.md

 | Python | Django | Azure Web App, Virtual Machine| |

-# Sample Python web application built using Django framework
+# Sample Python web application built on Django framework

 This is a sample Python Django web application that you can use to deploy on Azure.